telerik/maui-docs/controls/datagrid/columns/header.md

 ## Styling

-Use the `HeaderStyle` property in order to style the DataGridColumn header.
+Use the `HeaderStyle` property to style the `DataGridColumn` header.

 Check the [.NET MAUI DataGrid Column Header Styling]({%slug datagrid-columns-styling%}#headerstyle) topic for more information about the styling options you can use.

 ## Header Content Customization

-You can easily customize the content of the Header using the `HeaderContentTemplate`(`DataTemplate`) property.
+You can customize the content of the Header using the `HeaderContentTemplate`(`DataTemplate`) property.

 Define the `DataTemplate` for the header:

 <snippet id='datagrid-headercontenttemplate-datatemplate' />

-Define the `HeaderContentTemplate` in the DataGridColumn:
+Define the `HeaderContentTemplate` in the DataGrid column:

 <snippet id='datagrid-headerfootercontenttemplate' />

 ![.NET MAUI DataGrid Column Header Template](../images/header-content-template.png)

+## Achieve full customization of the column

+You can customize the Column Header using the existing `HeaderContentTemplate` to achieve the desired full customization of the column.

 ## See Also